 -Katherine Tesch, Owner, Circus Academy of Tucson

 Who developed this program?

-While the Safety Committee does consist of some recognized experts in relevant fields, we do not claim any special status; this project has been conducted entirely as a volunteer effort by qualified people because we believed that the American circus sector needed a viable third-party safety recognition program.
-As the program evolves we are sure some of the guidelines will change with the times, and as more and more studios go through the process we hope the program will become better and stronger.
+While the Safety Committee does consist of some recognized experts in relevant fields, they do not claim any special status; the establishment of this project was conducted entirely as a volunteer effort by qualified people who believed that the American circus sector needed a viable third-party safety recognition program.
+As the program evolves, the guidelines will change with the times, and as more organizations go through the process the program will become better and stronger.

 The ACE Safety Consultants are dedicated to the community, extremely skilled at communication, and understand your program’s mission, in addition to being experts in their fields.
 Because our industry does not rest on certifications or formal trainings, reputation, community involvement, track record, professional career and years of experience are some of the factors considered when hiring safety consultants.
 To learn more about the safety consultants, click here.